 An algorithm is a well-defined step-by-step procedure to transform a given input into the desired output to solve a computational problem.
 In other words, an algorithm is a tool for solving a well-specified computational problem.
 Note: Computational problem is a collection of questions that computers might be able to solve.
 For example, the problem of sorting is a computational problem.

-Given an array A of n elements, write an algorithm to search a given element k in A. If k is present, return the index where it is present; otherwise, return -1.
+Given an array A of n elements, write an algorithm to search for a given element k in A. If k is present, return the index where it is present; otherwise, return -1.